QuMuLab/python-nnf/CONTRIBUTING.md

 `tox` aborts early if one of the steps fails.
 To run just the tests (for example if you can't get `mypy` to work), install and run [`pytest`](https://docs.pytest.org/en/latest/getting-started.html).
 To run just one particular test, run `pytest -k <name of test>`.

+To gather coverage information you can install `pytest-cov` and run `pytest --cov=nnf` followed by `coverage html`.
+This will generate a coverage report in a `htmlcov/` directory.

 ## Mypy

 [Mypy](https://mypy.readthedocs.io/en/stable/) is used for static typing.
 This is also managed by `tox`.